openflighthpc/flight-control/README.md

 #### Budget Policies

 As part of creating and updating a project, a budget policy must be set.
-Budget policies describe how those compute units will be allocated over time.
+Budget policies describe how compute units will be allocated to the project over time.

 Budget policies include a number of attributes:
 - Cycle interval: length of a billing cycle.
 Can be monthly, weekly or custom